haxetink/tink_web/advanced/access-control.md

 - If it is `User`, the router will return `401 Unauthorized` if there is no user in the current context.
 - If it is `Option<User>`, the router will inject the `None` value to the route if there is no user in the current context, otherwise it would be `Some(user)`.

+If you use this approach and have a interface defined for your API with `tink.web.proxy.Remote`, the interface methods must also have the `user` argument; on the client-side the `user` parameter is removed on the Remote.